crosscloudci/crosscloudci/CNCFCI_GITLAB_CONFIGURATION.md

         - Select master
         - Select stable (*e.g. v1.7.0*)
         - Both should be running

 ## Trigger Client
-1. add the new project into the enviroment.rb
+1. Add the new project into the enviroment.rb
+1. Get token from trigger (*steps and menu items in gitlab*)
+    - Settings
+        - Pipeline trigger
+	  - copy token
+	  - put in .env for trigger client

 ## Optional CI Setup (legacy manual build -- not using ci-proxy )